bitshares/bitshares.github.io-old/_posts/en/2015-06-08-answers-to-common-community-questions.md

 ---
-title: Answers to Common Community Questions
+title: Community Questions for the Development Team
 ---

 Prior to the announcement, the BitShares community was asked to collect a set of their concerns that they would like answered together with the announcement.

 <!--more-->